James-VT/MS3_Halo_Pizza/README.md

 ![Coolors palette for Halo Pizza](docs/coolors.png)

 ### Wheat, Venetian Red, Pakistan Green:
 These three were chosen to loosely resemble colours associated with pizza.
+Although they aren't exact matches for pizza dough, passata or green peppers I've chosen them as much for contrast and continuity with each other as I have for accuracy.

+### Eerie Black:
+This will be our font colour, though where necessity dictates default black can be used, particularly if displaying text over the last colour.

+### Dark Sienna:
+Dark Sienna will be our back-up colour, and a bit of a wildcard option.
+Coolors suggested it as an accompaniment for the other four, and as it loosely fits the pizza theme, I include it here as a potential element.

+---

 # Deployment
  Here I'll explain how to deploy/how I deployed the website to GitHub and how to run it locally.